 “Hi, I’m Liz Syms, Chief Executive Officer and founder of Connect Experts, Connect Mortgages, and Connect for Intermediaries.

 If you are a UK mortgage broker based in Cambridgeshire, joining our mortgage network can help you increase your visibility to clients actively searching for trusted, FCA-authorised advice.
-Brokers featured on our mortgage brokers in Cambridgeshire page are matched with clients who value clear communication and professional guidance, including those who prefer advice in a specific language.
+Brokers featured on our Cambridgeshire mortgage brokers page are matched with clients who value clear communication and professional guidance, including those who prefer advice in a specific language.

 Our platform is designed to support compliant, client-focused advisers and help you connect with the right audience across Cambridgeshire.”